ishaan1011/cse15l-lab-reports/Lab-Report-1.md

 ![Image](VScode.png)

 ## Step 2: Remotely Connecting
 If you’re on Windows, you first need to install [git for Windows](https://gitforwindows.org/).
 You then need to follow the steps given in [this post](https://stackoverflow.com/a/50527994) to enable git bash to be used by your default terminal.
-Then open a new terminal on VScode and type the command `ssh cs15lsp23zz@ieng6.ucsd.edu`, but replace the 'zz' with the letters in your course specific account.
+Then open a new terminal on VScode and type the command ==`ssh cs15lsp23zz@ieng6.ucsd.edu`==, but replace the 'zz' with the letters in your course specific account.
 If it is your first time logging in, you might get a message saying "Are you sure you want to continue connecting (yes/no/[fingerprint])?".
 Type "yes".
 It should then ask for your password and should look something like this:

 ![Image](Commands.png)